"

 \begin{equation*} Visits = f(P, P_{sub}, Inc, Z) \end{equation*}

-The price of the visit must capture the full price paid for a person to visit the local park.
+The price of the visit must capture the full price paid by a person to visit the national park.
 In this instance it is more than an admission fee or entry fee.
-It should include all opportunity costs involved including time spent travelling, any overnight accommodation, parking fees, etc. The sum of all the incurred expenses or costs to utilise the park count towards the total cost of the visit (the “price”).
-The total cost is then used in an explanatory variable to estimate the number of visits to the park – this measures the demand for the non-market good and service.
+It should include all opportunity costs involved, including time spent travelling, any overnight accommodation, and parking fees.
+The sum of all the incurred expenses or costs to utilise the park counts towards the total cost of the visit (the “price”).
+The total cost is then used as an explanatory variable to estimate the number of visits to the park – this measures the demand for the non-market good and service. (add equation)

 It is important to note that although the cost of admission into the facility being evaluated is usually the same, the total cost faced by each person varies.
 This allows for inference regarding the demand curve.
-Overall, using this method it is possible to estimate a demand curve for a good or service that does not have an underlying market.
-Once the demand curve is identified, we can apply the standard economic approaches to the evaluation of a CBA.
+Overall, by using this method it is possible to estimate a demand curve for a good or service that does not have a market.
+Once the demand curve is identified, we can apply the standard economic approaches to perform a CBA.

-Estimating the demand schedule for a particular recreational site can be done in three east steps:
+Estimating the demand schedule for a particular recreational site can be done in three easy steps:

 1. Select a random sample of individuals or households within a defined boundary of the recreational site.
 These are the potential visitors.

-2. Survey the households to determine their number of visits over a period of time including the cost of the visits, the cost of visiting other recreational sites, their household’s income, and other characteristics that may affect their demand (such as the number of children in the household).
+2. Survey the households to determine their number of visits over a period of time including the cost of the visits (P), the cost of visiting other recreational sites (P_sub), their household’s income (INC), and other characteristics that may affect their demand (Z) (such as the number of children in the household).

 There are two key advantages of the travel cost method:

-1. The demand curve is relatively easy to estimate once the data is collected.
+1. The demand curve is relatively easy to estimate once the data has been collected.

 2. Like the hedonic pricing method, the results are based on revealed preferences which represent individual’s actual behaviour.
 Therefore, this method offers a way to overcome problems related to omitted variable bias and self-selection bias.